- What we do for first time job seekers

-DWDE is a free service that helps young South Africans with disabilities overcome many of the difficulties they face in finding and keeping their first job.
-Our assessments and training help you get into and stay in a job over a longer time.
+DWDE is a free service that helps South Africans with disabilities overcome many of the difficulties they face in finding and keeping jobs.

-Most people find their jobs through a social network – school or university, friends, family or previous work experience.
-For people who don’t have these social networks, networks that link to jobs, finding a job is difficult.
-DWDE works to create this kind of social network for entry-level job-seekers.
+Most people find their jobs through a social network – school or university, friends, family, or previous work experience.
+For people who don’t have these social networks, connections that link to jobs, finding a job is difficult.
+DWDE works to create this kind of social network for entry-level job seekers.

-So if you are ambitious, have never worked before but really want a successful future, join us and we will try to help you!
+So if you are ambitious but want a successful future, join us, and we will try to help you!

 Make a decision that you want to become a valued member of the South African workforce.
 Contact a DWDE Employment Support Service Center in your area.
 Set up an appointment for an assessment on a date that is suitable for you.

-We will give you an overview of DWDE and the services that we provide.
-We will ask you to complete our assessments and we will give you feedback on the outcome of the assessments to guide you on the types of training or employment opportunities available.
+We will offer you an overview of DWDE and the services that we provide.
+We will ask you to complete our assessments, and we will give you feedback on the outcome of the assessments to guide you on the types of training or employment opportunities available.

 How long is the assessment?

-Expect to be at our centre for about five hours.
-First we give you a DWDE overview, then you will write a computer assessment and receive feedback on your assessment.
+Expect to be at our center for about five hours.
+First, we give you a DWDE overview, then you will write a computer assessment and receive feedback on your assessment.
 There may also be interview training on the day to prepare you for potential interviews.

 What happens if I don’t pass the assessment?